etn-electrical/zephyr-icd-mmplus/boards/arm/lora_e5_dev_board/doc/lora_e5_dev_board.rst

 Run a serial host program to connect with your board:
-Per default the console on ``usart1`` is available on the USB Type C connector via the built-in USB to UART converter.
+Per default the console on ``usart1`` is available on the USB Type C connector via the build-in USB to UART converter.

 .. code-block:: console